 The fair value of financial assets and financial liabilities must be estimated for recognition and measurement or for disclosure purposes.
-The equity investments held by the Group are classified as available-for-sale.
+The equity investments held by the Group are classified at fair value through profit or loss.
 The market value of all equity investments represents the fair value based on quoted prices on active markets (ASX) as at the reporting date without any deduction for transaction costs.
 These investments are classified as level 1 financial instruments.